RFA Tidespring (A75): Design and construction

-Tidespring had a normal complement consisting 110 Royal Fleet Auxiliary personnel with provision for up to twenty-four Royal Navy personnel.
+Tidespring had a normal complement consisting of 110 Royal Fleet Auxiliary personnel with provision for up to twenty-four Royal Navy personnel.
 She was designed with abeam replenishment at sea rigs, which had automatic tensioning winches and she had an astern fuelling rig.
 Tidespring was also fitted with a single spot 50 x 70 ft helicopter deck, designed to be capable of handling the Royal Navy Westland Wessex helicopters used at the time.
 She had hangar facilities for a single helicopter and could support aviation refuelling.
 The ship was built to carry 9,500 tons of Furnace Fuel Oil, 5,500 tons of diesel oil and 2,000 tons of avcat and the forward hold could take dry cargo.

 The construction of Tidespring was carried out by the shipbuilder Hawthorn Leslie, at Hebburn.
 The ship was laid down on 24 July 1961 and launched the following year on 3 May 1962.
 She displaced, fully loaded, 27,400 tons, was just under 584 ft in overall length and was capable of 17 knots.